ibizaman/skarabox/docs/installation.md

 To check if this setup works,
-you can connect to another network (like using the tethered connection from your phone or connecting to another WiFi network) and then ssh into your server like above, but instead of using the IP address, use the domain name in `./ip`.
+you can connect to another network (like using the tethered connection from your phone or connecting to another WiFi network) and then ssh into your server like above, but instead of using the IP address, use the domain name in `skarabox.hosts.<name>.ip`.

 ### Add Services {#checklist-services}